apache/couchdb/src/docs/src/api/server/common.rst

     Tests the results of Lucene analyzer tokenization on sample text.

-    :param field: Type of analyzer
+    :param analyzer: Type of analyzer
     :param text:  Analyzer token you want to test
     :code 200: Request completed successfully
     :code 400: Request body is wrong (malformed or missing one of the mandatory fields)